Liliya2727/Antares/README.md

 #  AZenith -  Performance module for mtk device

-**AZenith** is a high-performance tuning module specifically designed for the **D8050**. to enhance system performance, responsiveness, and gaming experience.
+**AZenith** is a high-performance tuning module specifically designed for the **MediaTek**. to enhance system performance, responsiveness, and gaming experience.

 ---